BorisDelange/LinkR-content/datasets/mimiciv_demo_set-44b60e04eae66bcd8fc86d3196c09db1620ceec65d759de6080cda702aa45b10/README.md

 </div>
 <br />

-No, it is **not necessarily required** to have programming knowledge to manipulate the data in this database.
+No, it is <strong>not necessarily required</strong> to have programming knowledge to manipulate the data in this database.

 Handling the database itself will require programming knowledge, especially in SQL.
 It is a database with a particular schema, which is difficult to grasp.

-However, it is possible to manipulate this data entirely with a **graphical interface**: this is one of the reasons why **LinkR** was created.
+However, it is possible to manipulate this data entirely with a <strong>graphical interface</strong>: this is one of the reasons why <strong>LinkR</strong> was created.

 <br />
 <div style="border-radius: 10px; background-color: #E5F4FB; padding: 10px; margin: 0;">